nbellas/nbellas.github.io/_pages/students.md

 * Christos Kalogirou (PhD 2020.
 Co-advised with Prof. Antonopoulos and Lalis.
 Currently at Synopsys, Greece)
 * Konstantinos Parasyris (PhD 2018.
 Co-advised with Prof. Antonopoulos and Lalis.
 Currently at LLNL, USA)
 * Vassilis Vassiliadis (PhD 2017.
 Co-advised with Prof. Antonopoulos and Lalis.
 Currently at IBM Research, Ireland)
 * Muhsen Owaida (PhD 2012.
-Co-advised with Prof. Antonopoulos and Lalis.
+Co-advised with Prof. Antonopoulos.
 Currently at Magic Leap, Switzerland.)

 </div>